dev-collab-org/on-chain-file-interface/README.md

 All prototype interfaces are intended to be experiments which will help create the standard interface but will not conform to it.

-Participating devs will add their interfaces to this repo via the steps described in the [interfaces directory](./if/CONTRIBUTING.md).
+Participating devs will add their interfaces to this repo via the steps described in the [interfaces directory](./interfaces/CONTRIBUTING.md).

-### Stage 2: Review Prototypes
+### Stage 2: Discuss Prototypes

 Participating devs will try out the various interfaces that have been submitted, discuss the pros and cons of them, and reach a consensus on what is best for a standard.
 The final version will likely take elements from a few submitted interfaces.
 This stage will include discussion with existing EIP/ERC community on the Ethereum Wizards forum.

-### Stage 3: Pick Final Version
+### Stage 3: Draft Final Version

 Once review has covered enough variations and questions to have a standard that seems likely to be a solid improvement for the Solidity coding community, a final version will be locked in place.
 Every one who has commited to the repo hosted on GitHub prior to the final version pick will be listed as a co-author of the interface.